algorithmica-org/algorithmica/content/english/hpc/arithmetic/numerical.md

 y  = y * ( threehalfs - ( x2 * y * y ) );
 ```

 The initial approximation is so good that just one iteration was enough for game development purposes.
-It falls within 99.8% of the correct answer after just the first iteration, and can be reiterated further to improve accuracy — which is what is done in the hardware: the x86 does a few of them and guarantes a relative error of no more than $1.5 \times 2^{-12}$.
+It falls within 99.8% of the correct answer after just the first iteration, and can be reiterated further to improve accuracy — which is what is done in the hardware: the x86 does a few of them and guarantees a relative error of no more than $1.5 \times 2^{-12}$.

 ## Further Reading